jetbrains-academy/javascript-course/Operators/Arithmetic operators/task.md

 <div class="hint" title="Assignment operators">

-  It is quite common in programming to assign to a variable the value of an expression that uses the old value of that variable.
+  It is quite common in programming to assign a variable the value of an expression that uses the variable's existing value:
   ```javascript
   a = a + 10;
   x = x * 2;
   ```
-  JavaScript in such cases allows you to use assignment operators to write the same more conveniently:
+  In such cases, JavaScript provides assignment operators, allowing you to write the same code more conveniently:
   ```
   a += 10;
   x *= 2;